 Read The Fine Manual that came with your computer.
 The Mac manual is very short, but useful.

-Basic concepts (mouse, cursor, folders, etc) are well explained at Apple's Mac Basics.
+Basic concepts (mouse, cursor, folders, etc) are well explained at Apple's Mac User Guide.

 Use "Shut down" from the apple menu.
 (Don't just power the computer off; you can damage files.)
 Putting the computer to sleep is not the same as shutting down.
 See "Sleep and Shutdown".